DiscoverAtlanta.com homepage

 Atlanta Fair

-The sights and sounds of the fair are returning to Atlanta.
+The sights and sounds of the fair return to Atlanta.
 (Photo courtesy of Atlanta Fair)

-Get ready to ride some rides and enjoy classic fair food because the Atlanta Fair is back.
+Get ready to hop aboard the rides and enjoy classic fair food at the Atlanta Fair.
 Popular attractions include the Expo Wheel, Alien Abduction, Scooter Bumper Cars and Silver Streak.
-Kids rides include the Tea Cups, Scooby Doo Kiddie Train, Toon Town Fun House and PuppyRoll.
-The fair is located across from Center Parc Stadium at Georgia State.
+Kids rides include Tea Cups, Scooby Doo Kiddie Train, Toon Town Fun House and PuppyRoll.
+The fair is located across from Center Parc Stadium at Georgia State University.
 Tickets are available at the gate.
-The fair runs through April 13.
+The fair runs through April 12.

 Festival on Ponce

 The annual Spring Festival on Ponce invites festival-goers to explore works from more than 100 painters, photographers, sculptors, glass blowers, jewelers and more.
-Happening at Olmsted Linear Park on April 5 and 6, attendance is free.
+Find it at Olmsted Linear Park April 11 and 12.
+Attendance is free.
 The festival runs from 10 a.m. to 5 p.m.
 Saturday and 11 a.m. to 5 p.m.
 Sunday.
-There will even be a children’s area plus local food and beverages.
+There will be a children’s area plus local food and beverages.

 Easter Weekend